masoud-bahrami/HATEOAS.Net/docs/README.md

  Link.NewPUT("/orders");// Create a new PUT link Link.NewTRACE("/orders");// Create a new TRACE link
  ```
 Adding query parameters to the link.
-Every query parameters have some fueatures.
+Every query parameters have some features.
 Its name, position and type.

-The position is the location of the parameter in the URL, for example the first parameter is name or the secound parameter is age.Type can be one of this:
+The position is the order of the parameter in the URL, for example the first parameter is name or the second parameter is age.

+Type can be one of this:

  ```c#
  enum QueryParameterType
     {